 Best Unique: Park Pineau des Charentes

 Never heard of Pineau des Charentes before?
 If you love sweet booze, this will definitely be up your alley.
 Although technically not wine, this grape juice / cognac based product is one of France’s most unique alcoholic beverages.
-Claire Floch, director of the National Pineau des Charentes Committee, explains that Pineau des Charentes is made exclusively in Charente and Charente-Maritime, both located in western France.
-“Pineau des Charentes is made by wine growers and is the only AOC [product] in all of France to be made from grape juice and Cognac [eau-de-vie]” Floch explains, noting that most expressions show flavors of vanilla, nuts, honey, and spice.
+Floch explains that Pineau des Charentes is made exclusively in Charente and Charente-Maritime, both located in western France.
+“Pineau des Charentes is made by wine growers and is the only AOC [product] in all of France to be made from grape juice and cognac [eau-de-vie]” Floch explains, noting that most expressions show flavors of vanilla, nuts, honey, and spice.

 Best Aged: Toro Albalá Don PX Gran Reserva 1994

 For something with a good deal of age, check out the often overcooked wines of Montilla-Moriles, Spain’s underdog region for sweet wine.
-“Montilla-Moriles, Sherry's warmer and less-famous-but-underrated neighbor to the east, is where this chocolatey rich sweet wine is produced,” explains Chris Raftery.
-Raftery notes that Toro Albala produces this unique wine from raisinated Pedro Ximenez grapes.
-“The wine is chock full of dark chocolate, dried fig, pomegranate molasses, and black walnut flavors – it’s a perfect homemade brownie pairing, or go crazy and drizzle over vanilla ice cream or gelato.”
-Rafter also notes that lesser-known appellations like Montilla-Moriles are where crazy values (such as this one) can be found.
+“Montilla-Moriles, Sherry's warmer and less-famous-but-underrated neighbor to the east, is where this chocolatey rich sweet wine is produced,” explains Raftery.
+He notes that Toro Albala produces this unique wine from raisinated Pedro Ximenez grapes.
+“The wine is chock full of dark chocolate, dried fig, pomegranate molasses, and black walnut flavors—it’s a perfect homemade brownie pairing, or go crazy and drizzle over vanilla ice cream or gelato.”
+Raftery also notes that lesser-known appellations like Montilla-Moriles are where crazy values (such as this one) can be found.